-Using GIS data processing techniques, the structure density, flame length, and rateof spread maps were merged and processed to identify areas that have very high structure density, flame lengths, and rate of spread.
-Figure 13 of the CWPP shows this composite map, dark red and red show areas of very high to high structure density, flame length, and rate of spread.
+The average fire season modeling scenario is based on the fuel moisture and weather data shown in Table 10.
+Using GIS data processing techniques, the CWPP modeled flame length for the average fire season scenario combined with the rate of spread, and structure density, to develop a composite map identifying areas that have very high structure density, flame lengths, and rate of spread.
+Figure 10 shows this composite map, dark red and red show areas of very high to high structure density, flame length, and rate of spread.
 These are areas of high asset value where fire behavior is likely to be extreme under the defined weather conditions.